 Age is the most significant risk factor for prostate cancer.
 Your risk increases as you get older.
 Prostate cancer is quite rare in men under 50.
 Only 1 out of every 100 (1%) of cases diagnosed in Ireland are diagnosed in men under 50.
 In old age, up to 8 out of 10 men (80%) have prostate cancer cells in the prostate but in some men they don’t cause any problems.

 In Ireland, about 1 in 8 men will get prostate cancer at some point in their lives.
 However, it is important to note that this is a lifetime risk and involves men who get prostate cancer at any age, up to 85 or older.
 Your risk when you are younger is much lower than 1 in 8.

 Prostate cancer seems to run in some families.
-Generally speaking, if you have a father or brother diagnosed with prostate cancer you are 2 to 3 times more likely to get prostate cancer yourself, compared to the average man.
+Generally speaking, if you have a father or brother diagnosed with prostate cancer you are 2.5 times more likely to get prostate cancer yourself, compared to the average man.